 While strolling around the square, I had an opportunity to make acquaintance with students from Samarkand as they were trying to practice English with foreigners.
 I got a few photos taken with them, and some of us are still connecting until now.

-One of the most regretted thing was that I forgot to bring along my tripod to appreciate the beauty of Registan once the night came.
+One of the most regretted things was that I forgot to bring along my tripod to appreciate the beauty of Registan once the night came.
 However, spending time in that chilling night there was not my second mistake.

 A Walk to Afrosiyob